handrews/OpenAPI-Specification/src/oas.md

 ### Relative References in API Description URIs

 URIs used as references within an OpenAPI Description, or to external documentation or other supplementary information such as a license, are resolved as _identifiers_, and described by this specification as **_URIs_**.
+These identifiers are resolved based on the identity of each document or [resource](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#name-root-schema-and-subschemas-), which MAY be self-assigned using the [OpenAPI Object's](#openapi-object) `$self` field for [OpenAPI Documents](#openapi-documents), or JSON Schema's [`$id` keyword](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#name-the-id-keyword) for schema resources including standalone schema documents.

 As noted under [Parsing Documents](#parsing-documents), this specification inherits JSON Schema Specification Draft 2020-12's requirements for [loading documents](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-9) and associating them with their expected URIs, which might not match their current location.
 This feature is used both for working in development or test environments without having to change the URIs, and for working within restrictive network configurations or security policies.